-Recoveries of OTTI should be reversed.
-OTTI should not be permanent if, in fact, the impairment is not permanent.
-Recoveries of OTTI should be immediately reversed through earnings in order to more accurately reflect performance of the borrower of the underlying assets and to provide consistency with other impairment accounting. • The discussion of the meaning of "credit losses" should be expanded.
-While as SFAS 114 measurement methodology is used as an example in the Proposed FSP, in order to avoid confusion with other references in GAAP to the fair value of "credit risk", an expanded description would be useful.
-In other words, the amount recorded to earnings should be based on an estimate of the actual credit losses, rather than an extraction of the portion of the fair value affected by a change in the credit risk.
+- The discussion of the meaning of "credit losses" should be expanded.

+While an SFAS 114 measurement methodology is used as an example in the Proposed FSP, in order to avoid confusion with other references in GAAP to the fair value of "credit risk", and expanded description would be useful.
+In other words, the amount recorded to earnings should be based on an estimate of the actual credit losses, rather than an extraction of the portion of the fair value affected by a change in the credit risk. - Recoveries of OTTI should be reversed if the impairment is not permanent.